 Blood test for D-dimer

 This detects fragments of breakdown products of a blood clot.
 The higher the level, the more likely you have a blood clot in a vein.
 Unfortunately, the test can be positive in a number of other situations, such as if you have had recent surgery or if you are pregnant.
 A positive test does not, therefore, diagnose a DVT or a PE.
-The test may, however, indicate how likely it is that you have a blood clot (the clot can be either a DVT or a PE) and can help decide if further tests are needed.
+The test may, however, indicate how likely it is that you have a blood clot (the clot can be either a DVT or a PE).
+This can help decide if further tests are needed.
 A negative D-dimer test means it is very likely that you do not have a PE or DVT.
 If you are at high risk of VTE and there is still a strong suspicion that you do have a clot, despite a negative D-dimer test, you will need further tests.

-Ultrasound of the heart (echocardiography)
+Ultrasound scan of the heart (echocardiography)

-This test is useful for people who may have a massive PE, as it can show up large clots in the lung and/or their effect on the heart.
+An echocardiogram is useful for people who may have a massive PE, as it can show up large clots in the lung and/or their effect on the heart.
 It can be done at the bedside.
 It does not show up a small PE.

 Isotope scan and CTPA scan

 These are specialised scans which look at the circulation in the lung.
 They are useful, because they can show quite accurately whether or not a PE is present.
-See separate leaflet called Radionuclide (Isotope) Scan
+See separate leaflet called Radionuclide (Isotope) Scan.

 Other tests on the heart, lung and blood are usually done.
 These may help with the diagnosis or may show up other conditions:

 - Blood tests to look for signs of a heart attack, infection or inflammation.
-Also, a test for arterial blood gases may be taken, which involves taking the blood sample from an artery rather than a vein.
+Also, a test for arterial blood gases may be taken, which involves taking the blood sample from an artery rather than from a vein.
 This is to check the level of oxygen in the blood.

 - A chest X-ray to look for pneumonia or other chest conditions.